neilkidd/ror_sample_app/README.md

 Add gems to the project.
 I pinned the versions then ran `bundle install`.
 - `bundle add solargraph --group "development"`
 - `bundle add rubocop --group "development"`

+### TODO

+- Continue from section 6.2.1 of the book.